 Remote-Head Load Calculator

-Enter lamp wattage and count to size a remote-capable battery for 90-minute runtime.
+Enter head wattage and quantity to size battery capacity for a 90-minute runtime.

 Spec Review